secretstartups/handbook/sales/field-operations/channel-operations/index.html.md

 ![4-Ch_Reporting_Tagging](/handbook/sales/field-operations/channel-operations/images/4-Ch_Reporting_Tagging.png)

 ### Definitions
 1. **Deal Path**: How the deal is transacted.
-Values can be Channel, Direct, or Web.
-Includes Referral Ops for Channel.
+Values can be Partner, Direct, or Web.
+Includes Referral Ops for Partner.
 2. **Partner Sourced Deal Reg**: Partner submits a Registration for their sourced opportunity via the Partner Portal.
 For the purposes of this matrix the assumption is the Deal Reg is approved.
 If the deal is not Partner Sourced then Deal Reg does not apply.
 3. **Initial Source**: SFDC Lead value that is populated based on lead source.
-Will default to CQL (Channel Qualified Lead) when a Partner submits a Partner Sourced Deal Reg and an Opportunity does not already exist in the system.
+Will default to CQL (Partner Qualified Lead) when a Partner submits a Partner Sourced Deal Reg and an Opportunity does not already exist in the system.
 4. **SQS (Sales Qualified Sourced)**: Who converts/creates the Opportunity in SFDC.
 Can only be 1 value
 5. **Deal Type**: Whether or not the partner is taking paper or not
 6. **Order Type**: Customer order designation in SFDC.
 New First Order or Growth